 It’s wonderfully supportive – beyond what I had imagined.
 And I’m incredibly grateful.

 Thanks to those of you who have checked in and reminded me not to be so hard on myself.
 Thanks for giving me a pep talk on the days that I’m not seeing the wood for the trees, and feel like I’m in a washing machine.
+It also feels like I should get expert relationship coaching.
 Thanks for highlighting that it’s about working smarter not harder.
 Thanks for your advocacy and referrals, sometimes without my even having to ask.

 And it goes without saying, thank you to my first set of clients!